Rishabhjha9868/Frontend-Projects/README.md

 # Frontend-Projects

-here i just push my Anime maker Project
+Here i push my Anime maker Project which i make using Html, Css and Javascript

+Basically this is a very simple anime generator app using api